oculus-samples/voicesdk-samples-whisperer/README.md

 AppVoiceExperience is the core component of the Voice SDK.
 It holds the reference to the Wit.ai App Config asset, sends data to Wit.ai for processing, and responds with the appropriate Unity Events.
 When an object derived from Listenable.cs is selected and deselected by the player, it subscribes and unsubscribes to the events on AppVoiceExperience.

 ## Voice SDK

 *Whisperer* utilizes several different methods of handling responses from Wit.ai.
 Depending on the type of interaction (`action`) we're trying to resolve, we use either `intents`, `entities`, or manual parsing of the text transcription.

 To determine when to activate and deactivate Wit.ai, the [`SpeakGestureWatcher.cs` ](Assets/Whisperer/Scripts/Voice/SpeakGestureWatcher.cs) component checks the position of the tracked hand controllers and raycasts for objects that contain the [`Listenable.cs`](Assets/Whisperer/Scripts/Voice/Listenable.cs) class.
 If the player's hands are in position and an object is found, [`AppVoiceExperience.Activate()`](Assets/Oculus/Voice/Scripts/Runtime/Service/AppVoiceExperience.cs#L104-L113) is called.
 If at any time the player breaks the pose, Wit.ai is deactivated.

+The `AppVoiceExperience` class itself is initated in the [`LevelManager.cs`](Assets/Whisperer/Scripts/Logic/LevelManager.cs) parent class which all subsequent levels inherit from.

 If an object derived from [`Listenable.cs`](Assets/Whisperer/Scripts/Voice/Listenable.cs) is selected and the player says something, the *Whisperer* will wait for a response from Wit.ai, then read the ```WitResponseNode``` to determine the action to be taken.

 > Example: If a [`ForceMovable.cs`](Assets/Whisperer/Scripts/Voice/Listenable Objects/ForceMovable.cs) is selected and the utterance "*Move right a lot*" is detected by Wit.ai, we read the intent and entities from the `WitResponseNode` to determine the direction and strength of move force applied. *Whisperer* reads the returned intent (`move`), direction entity (`right`) and strength entity (`strong`) and performs an appropriate action.

 ## Intents and Entities
 These intents are used to move objects in the scene.
 The move, pull, push, and jump intents can be used with `strength` and `direction` entities.
 For example, "*Push away from me a little bit.*"